oursevendev/various-animations/README.md

 # various-animations
-various animations used in my prototyping process etc.
+various animations used in my prototyping process.